Columbia County, Georgia: Late 19th century

 The railroad brought increased trade and population to Thomson.
 In 1870, the part of Columbia County which included Thomson, Dearing, and Wrightsboro, the 12,000 acre settlement established in 1768 by Colonial Governor James Wright as a settlement for displaced Quakers from North Carolina, was combined with parts of Warren County to form McDuffie County—named after South Carolina's U.S. Senator: George McDuffie.
 Thomson became the county seat of the newly formed county.

-During the 1870s, Appling suffered severe damage during a tornado.
+On March 20, 1875, Appling suffered severe damage during a tornado.
 It never regained its former wealth and position in the county before the Civil War.

 During Reconstruction, the legislature passed an act to establish a public school system for the first time.
 Like the rest of the state, the county developed segregated schools.
 The new communities of Harlem and Grovetown grew up.
 Harlem arose in the 1880s when a disgruntled railroad employee named Hicks, angered by saloons and Sabbath breaking in Sawdust, moved along the tracks one mile east and set up a rival town, complete with its own depot.
 Sawdust was eclipsed by Harlem, losing its depot and being absorbed by the newer town in the 1920s.
 The city was named after Harlem, New York.
 Grovetown, named for Grove Baptist Church, developed as a summer resort in the 1880s for wealthy Augustans.

 20th century

 The 20th century brought many changes to the county, with new technologies and modernization.
 In 1917, Harlem was badly damaged by fire.
 Bringing electricity to the county began.
 Men from Columbia County answered the call of duty and served in both World Wars.
-Prior to World War II, the County was still primarily agricultural; it had escaped the boll weevil infestation that destroyed cotton crops in Mississippi and other parts of the South.
+Prior to World War II, the county was still primarily agricultural; it had escaped the boll weevil infestation that destroyed cotton crops in Mississippi and other parts of the South.
 The US Army built Camp (later Fort) Gordon, taking over a large portion of Richmond County and parts of Columbia, McDuffie, and Jefferson.
 The Army's keeping the fort after WWII created a new population and economic center for the county.
 During the 1950s, the Clarks Hill Dam was constructed, submerging considerable land in northern Columbia County under the new reservoir.
 It prompted new residential development around the lake.

 Between 1950 and 1990, the population increased dramatically.
 Agriculture declined, as farmland was redeveloped as suburban housing and community centers for persons employed in Augusta.
 Numerous personnel stationed at Fort Gordon eventually settled in Columbia County.
 During the 1960s, the schools were integrated largely without incident under the leadership of Superintendent John Pierce Blanchard.
 The unincorporated communities of Martinez (formerly Lulaville, named after a Cuban doctor) and Evans (possibly named after Confederate General Clement A. Evans) became the population centers of the county, since they were located nearest to Augusta.